cypw/DPNs/README.md

 </table>
 </dl>

 >\*Pretrained on ImageNet-5k and then fine-tuned on ImageNet-1k.
+(DPN-107 is not well trained.)

 ### ImageNet-5k